Monday, February 27, 2023

 - Moderator: Sara Birmingham–Senior Director of State Policy, Solar Energy Industries Association (SEIA)

-- Jim DeJardin–Executive Director, Renewable Energy Industry Association of New Mexico
+- Jim DeJardins–Executive Director, Renewable Energy Industries Association of New Mexico

 (REIA-NM) - Autumn Johnson–Executive Director, Arizona Solar Energy Industries Association (AriSEIA)